-Bahrain minister slams Iran nuclear deal on Israel visit
+Bahraini minister slams Iran nuclear deal during visit to Israel

 Bahrain’s Undersecretary for International Relations has said during an official visit to Israel that the Joint Comprehensive Plan of Action (JCPOA), also known as the Iran nuclear deal, had brought about “more crises and violence.”